[Skip to Content]

 The R1 year brings immersion in clinical neurology.
 It is a busy and exciting year during which you will gradually become a neurologist.

-You will rotate through each of the major neurologic services at University Hospital in 2-4 week blocks: Stroke, General and Neuro-ICU.
-You will have regular rests from inpatient clinical service in the form of assigned rotations in Neuroradiology, Psychiatry, Ambulatory Neurology and EEG.
+You will rotate through each of the major neurologic services at University Hospital in 1-2 week blocks: Stroke, General, Pediatric Neurology and Neuro-ICU.
+You will have regular rests from inpatient clinical service in the form of assigned rotations in Neuroradiology, Psychiatry, Clinic, Elective and EEG.

 Call

-Initially, you will take short call approximately once/week (4 p.m.-9 p.m.) covering patients on the UH and VA ward services and taking direct admissions.
-You will then transition to the role of Junior Neurology Admitting Resident (NAR)working from 12 noon to 9pm to help learn stroke codes with senior resident in the Emergency Department, and cross-cover the ward services during the busy evening hours.
-You will have 3 2-week rotations on ICU-night float during which you cover all inpatients at UH
+The Junior Neurology Admitting Resident (NAR) works from 12 noon to 9pm to help learn stroke codes with a senior resident in the Emergency Department, and cross-cover the ward services during the evening hours from 4pm to 9pm.
+You will have 6 1-week rotations on ICU-night float during which you cover all inpatients at UH

 R1 residents take a 12-hour Saturday call shift (day or night) or a 12-hour Sunday daytime call roughly every 3 weeks.